asibai7/8-puzzle-game-bfs-dfs-dijkstra/README.md

 # 8-puzzle-game-bfs-dfs-dijkstra

+Wrote a program which solves the 8 puzzle game by 3 different algorithms: BFS, DFS, and Dijkstra.

 Solving the 8 puzzle problem with BFS

 1) Have python 3.5 or higher installed on your development environment of your choice